albertobug/OI-Web-App-92/README.md

 **One Identity open source projects are supported through [One Identity GitHub issues](https://github.com/OneIdentity/IdentityManager.Imx/issues) and the [One Identity Community](https://www.oneidentity.com/community/).
 This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
 For assistance with any One Identity GitHub project, please raise a new Issue on the [One Identity GitHub project](https://github.com/OneIdentity/IdentityManager.Imx/issues) page.
 You may also visit the [One Identity Community](https://www.oneidentity.com/community/) to ask questions.
 Requests for assistance made through official One Identity Support will be referred back to GitHub and the One Identity Community forums where those requests can benefit all users.**

 # Identity Manager HTML5 applications

 ## Change log

+### July 3, 2024

+- 456920: Error during approval of ITShop request, if the request contains a parameter with a ValuationScript
+- 457344: Members of Chief Approval Team can´t open an Attestation Case by using a direct URL
+- 434023: Special filtering, like User Accounts Target system based narrowing, when loaded by a saved view, causes UI issues
+- 458023: Additional approver is not displayed correctly in history view
+- 455928: VI_Hardware_Enabled: If set to false, the menu item Device Ownership is still available
+- 456918: compodoc sample for MenuFactory
+- 458137: Attestation case is saved once before it is approved, which is often unnecessary
+- 455931: System entitlements: Restoring view with multiple target systems fails
+- 459617: Angular portal: CDR editors are currently ignoring new-line strings
+- 458984: Html5-Web (release in GitHub): formatting script (configured in Designer for Person.ContactEmail Column) will not be correctly processed in WebPortal
+- 455119: Configuration switch DisableHyperViewNavigation (scoped to Web Portal) also affects hyperview navigation in Operations Support Web Portal.
+- 455118: Operations Support Web Portal accesses Web Portal endpoint when showing hyperviews
+- 458570: Web Portal: New Request: Currently selected service category, option, and search hints are not displayed
+- 458294: Hyperview navigation raises error - Number of primary key columns does not match
+- 454798: Request with Reference User: List of service items is not updated
+- 456379: Show display value of the service category FullPath, Description etc.
+- 458001: Login page background color cannot be set through a theme
+- 456786: Web Portal: Accessibility: Cannot select all entries in a drop-down list using arrow keys
+- 456472: Cannot navigate to the HyperView for accountability
+- 458688: Administration Portal: Plugins cannot be managed
+- 453124: Github issue 134: Translated text not used for the "show selected" button on new requests page
+- 455930: Disabling "Hardware" ConfigParm (Preprocessor "MAC") does not lead to removal of menu entries for hardware management

 ### May 24, 2024